 Information: Built in 1927, in part with timbers from Revolutionary War era structures, the blockhouse is a reconstruction of early 18th century blockhouses of the region.
 Today, the Stillwater Blockhouse stands in a small park on a notably scenic section of the Hudson River, and is dedicated to local history.
 Visitors can view the “loopholes” that allow shooting straight down upon the enemy, cannon and exhibits that highlight life and conflict in the 18th century.The Blockhouse is the original museum and visitors center on the battlefield.
 It was moved to this site in June of 1999.

 Features: A scenic park with a museum & gift shop, benches & picnic tables, and fishing along the river is available.
-A restroom is being constructed and will be completed for the 2018 opening.
-There is no need to schedule a tour to visit the Blockhouse Museum, but we do ask if you have a large group or you would like to have reenactor demonstration to Call the Town Clerk’s office at 518.664.6148 x2 (must give at least 2 weeks notice for demonstration.)
+A restroom was completed in 2018 and now is opened daily for public use.
+There is no need to schedule a tour to visit the Blockhouse Museum, but we do ask if you have a large group or you would like to have reenactor demonstration to Call the Councilwoman, Ellen Vomacka at 518.664.0140 (must give at least 2 weeks notice for demonstration.)